noop-dev/VICE_emu/testprogs/drive/viavarious/readme.txt

 This directory contains various VIA tests, ported from andre fachats ciavarious.

-This is work in programs, the tests do not actually work properly yet, and no reference data is attached so they will always show random errors/red
+This is work in progress, the tests do not actually work properly yet, and no reference data is attached so they will always show random errors/red

 --------------------------------------------------------------------------------